I stumbled onto my second career in teaching when Quinnipiac University needed a Professional in Residence for Fall of 2016 and Spring of 2017.

 Here are just a few of the sites I've worked on thus far.

-Students trying to choose a college need more to go on than brochures and websites designed and written by old geezers or campus tours led by undergrads known for their salesmanship.
+Students trying to choose a college need more to go on than brochures, websites, or campus tours.

-The 3% Conference champions female creative leadership in advertising.
-Working with 3 percent founder Kat Gordon, I helped define the 3% story & agenda, directed the digital, video, and social teams, moderated panels, and created content and programming like Speed Mentoring and CD Bootcamp.
+The 3% Conference champions female creative talent and leadership in advertising.
+Working with 3 percent founder Kat Gordon, I helped shape the 3% story & agenda, designed learning sessions, was a speaker and facilitator, directed the digital, video, and social teams, and created content and programming like Speed Mentoring and CD Bootcamp.

 Why is 3% a big deal?
 Because it's not a women's problem.
 It's a business problem.
 When the talent base of ad agencies doesn't reflect the diverse world we live in, advertisers are wasting their money.

-I helped The 3% Conference triple its impact and grow into a 2-day, 600+ person conference, with multi-city MiniCons, a vibrant online community on multiple Social platforms, a student scholarship fund, and a creative award.
+I helped The 3% Conference triple its impact and grow into a 2-day, nationwide conference, with multi-city MiniCons, a vibrant online community on multiple Social platforms, a student scholarship fund, and a creative award.

 I’ve written off and online content of every kind: brochures, posters, annual reports, outdoor, things you stick on walls and in showrooms, things you mail and things you wear.

-When I was asked to be on the reunion committee for Occidental College, my alma mater, I was determined to make it a party to remember that would help my classmates connect to each other and the college like super glue.
+When I was asked to be on the reunion committee for Occidental College, my alma mater, I thought "let's make it a party to remember" that would help my classmates connect to each other and the college like super glue.